JeremyRand/namecoin.org/_posts/2021-02-02-ctlpop-populating-windows-authroot-certificate-store.md

 ## What Can We Do?

 It's entirely feasible to download the full list of certificate preimages that `AuthRoot.stl` refers to.
-There's even an undocumented [1] `certutil` command for this.
+There's even a `certutil` command for this: `certutil -v -syncWithWU -f -f .\`.
 But what do we want to do with it?
 Two ideas occurred to me:

 1. We could download the full set of certs in SST (serialized store) format (which also includes all the metadata, i.e. Properties besides the cert preimage), and ask `certutil` to import it to the `AuthRoot` logical store.
 Unfortunately, this means we'd need to run as Administrator, which is not really ideal.
 Also, how do we know for sure that `AuthRoot` is the right logical store to import them?
 Seems suboptimal.
 2. We could download the full set of certs to individual files, and use `certinject` to individually inject them to the `AuthRoot` store, with Properties manually parsed from the `AuthRoot.stl` file.
 While this does avoid running with Administrator privileges by virtue of using `certinject`, it means we'd have to carefully parse the Properties from `AuthRoot.stl`, and make sure that `certinject` is applying them correctly.
 Seems like a lot of attack surface.
 Also, we still don't know for sure that they all belong in the `AuthRoot` logical store, and it still requires write privileges to the `AuthRoot` store's registry key.
 So this is still not great.